Dubsado vs HoneyBook: An Honest Comparison for 2026

 G2: 4.3/5 (~75 reviews) | Capterra: 4.2/5 (60 reviews, ease-of-use score: 3.6/5)

-Users praise the form builder and automation power but consistently flag the learning curve and limited mobile experience.
+Users praise the form builder and automation power but consistently flag the learning curve.

 "The initial setup was quite confusing and took a long time.
 I needed help from the Facebook group." -- Capterra verified reviewer